 Are You Facing Charges Involving Guns Or Other Weapons?

 While Texas is very friendly to gun owners, the penalty for violating a weapons law in Texas is harsh.
 Retaining a knowledgeable and experienced San Antonio criminal lawyer can increase your chances of fighting your pending charges successfully.
-Clarissa Fernandez Pratt, Attorney at Law, always aims for a dismissal of all charges and the office has a reputation for aggressive representation in Bexar County and surrounding areas.
+Our attorneys at Clarissa Fernandez Pratt, Attorney at Law, always aim for a dismissal of all charges, and they have a reputation for aggressive representation in Bexar County and surrounding areas.
 Hiring the right lawyer can reduce your sentence, probation period and even your fines.

 Common Firearm And Weapon Charges In Texas